AsheryMbilinyi/asherymbilinyi.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I will be delivering a talk titled "Convolutional Networks for ECG Signal Analysis" at the Radiology AI Symposium at Vancouver General Hospital.
+I gave a talk titled "Convolutional Networks for ECG Signal Analysis" at the Radiology AI Symposium at Vancouver General Hospital.